yeshwanth9py/BCQ/README.md

 # Code Combat (V2)

-Code Combat is an application where users can engage in live MCQ battles and live coding battles.
+Code Combat is an application where users can engage in live CODING/MCQ battles.
 This README provides an overview of the application's features and how it works.

 ## Main Features